Taaniya/research-paper-summaries/Gen_AI/instruction_tuning.md

 * 137 B parameter model, fine-tuned on 60 NLP tasks
 * Architecture – Decoder only
 * Objective – Full language modelling / Causal language modelling
 * Focuses on exploring zero-shot capabilities for instruction type prompts.
-Though similar to DecaNLP ,but differs since DecaNLP focuses on multi-task learning whereas FLAN focuses on zero-shot capabilities.
+Though similar to [DecaNLP, 2019](#the-natural-language-decathlon-multitask-learning-as-question-answering), but differs since DecaNLP focuses on multi-task learning whereas FLAN focuses on zero-shot capabilities.
 * Motivation is to improve LMs ability to respond to NLP instructions
 * Hypothesis – Idea is by using supervision to teach an LM to perform tasks via instructions, will also make it more capable to follow instructions and will do so for unseen NLP tasks.